gcushen/mezzanine-api/docs/index.md

     }

 ## Permissions
-Currently, the API is readonly with the exception of the `categories` resource.
-Categories may be created or updated over the API by a *superuser*.
-The rest of the API will also gradually be opened up for write access over forthcoming releases.
-This would allow you to make new blog posts, for example, using your own innovative frontend or web hooks.
+Blog posts and categories may be created or updated over the API by a *superuser*.
+This enables you to make new blog posts, for example, using your own innovative frontend or web hooks.
+Note that this writable access is currently an experimental feature and should be used with caution.
+There are plans to gradually open up the rest of the API for write access over forthcoming releases.

 Note that the `users` resource is provided so that you can carry out tasks such as retrieving the current user's details, view a blog post author's name, and list suggested usernames for predicted text entry.
 For privacy, the email field can only be accessed by the relevant owner or a *superuser*.
 However, the author's full name is accessible to all by default (if provided) since blogs tend to operate on a real name basis.
 If you wish to customize this, take a look at the `UserSerializer` class.

+## Secure communication
+**You SHOULD use HTTPS in production!**

+In this guide, we consider a development environment on a local machine and connect to the server over HTTP.
+Whereas for production, you SHOULD use HTTPS for secure communication over the internet.
+Without it, all the API and Mezzanine authentication mechanisms can be compromised.

+## Authenticate with sessions
+Session authentication is enabled by default.
+It can be disabled by commenting out the relevant line in `settings.py`.
+If you wish to use session based authentication for write access as well as read access, you will need to setup a valid CSRF token for any PUT or POST requests.
+See the [Django CSRF documentation](https://docs.djangoproject.com/en/dev/ref/csrf/#ajax) for more details.

 ## Authenticate with OAuth2